coronis-computing/heightmap_interpolation/docs/source/methods.rst

 Radial Basis Functions
 ----------------------

 A Radial Basis Funcion (RBF) is a function whose value depends only on the distance between the input and some fixed point.
-The basic idea of a RBF interpolator is to construct an interpolant of the data using a summation of several RBF centered at the input data points.
+The basic idea of a RBF interpolator is to construct an interpolant of the data using a summation of several RBF centered at the input reference data points.
 The formal definition is the following:

 .. math:: s(x) = p(x) + \sum^{N}_{i=1} \lambda_i \phi(|x-x_i|)

-Where :math:`\phi(|x-x_i|)` is a given radial basis function :math:`\phi` centered at a known/reference data point :math:`x_i`, :math:`p(x)` is a polynomial of small degree, evaluated at point :math:`x`, and :math:`\lambda_i` is a scalar weight.
+Where :math:`\phi(|x-x_i|)` is a given radial basis function :math:`\phi` centered at a known/reference data point :math:`x_i`, :math:`p(x)` is a polynomial of small degree evaluated at point :math:`x`, and :math:`\lambda_i` is a scalar weight.

 Thus, basically, we have a polynomial (1st term) capturing the main trend of the data, and the summation of weighted RBFs (2nd term).
 Therefore, the unknowns of this interpolant are mainly the few terms of the polynomial :math:`p(x)` and the :math:`\lambda_i` weight of each RBF.
 These unknowns can be solved using a linear system of equations.
 In matrix form, this corresponds to:

 .. math::
     A = \left( \begin{matrix}
-                A & P & \\
+                A & P \\
                 P^T & 0
             \end{matrix}
         \right)